The Eras Era

 Taylor Finally Gains Ownership of All Her Music

 After “The Eras Tour” came to a triumphant close in December 2024, Taylor took a well-deserved and much-needed step back from the public eye.
-To everyone’s surprise, she returned on May 30, 2025, after months of silence.
-Posting a lengthy letter to her website, she shared that she now officially owns the master recordings of all her music, including her first six studio albums.
-In a heartfelt statement, she confirmed that she had purchased the albums — along with their associated visuals and materials — from Shamrock Capital, bringing full-circle closure to the battle that began in 2019 when her life’s work was sold without her knowledge or consent.
+To everyone’s surprise, she reemerged on May 30, 2025, posting a lengthy letter on her website to share monumental news: she now officially owns the master recordings of all her music, including her first six studio albums.
+In a deeply heartfelt statement, she confirmed that she had purchased the albums—along with their associated visuals and materials—from Shamrock Capital, bringing full-circle closure to the battle that began in 2019, when her life’s work had been sold without her knowledge or consent.
 In her letter, she wrote:

 «I’m trying to gather my thoughts into something coherent, but right now my mind is just a slideshow.
 A flashback sequence of all the times I daydreamed about, wished for, and pined away for a chance to get to tell you this news.
 All the times I was thiiiiiiiis close, reaching out for it, only for it to fall through.
 I almost stopped thinking it could ever happen, after 20 years of having the carrot dangled and then yanked away.
 But that’s all in the past now.
 I’ve been bursting into tears of joy at random intervals ever since I found out that this is really happening.
 I really get to say these words: All of the music I’ve ever made… now belongs… to me.
 And all my music videos.
 All the concert films.
 The album art and photography.
 The unreleased songs.
 The memories.
 The magic.
 The madness.
 Every single era.
 My entire life’s work.»